 People living with HIV can have healthy pregnancies and healthy babies.

-Taking HIV medication is the most important thing that you can do to keep yourself healthy and to reduce the chance of spreading HIV to your baby.
-If a pregnant person does not take HIV medications, there is a 15% to 40% chance that their baby will get HIV.
-With HIV treatment before and during pregnancy, during delivery, and after the baby is born, this chance is less than 1%.
-Your baby will also receive HIV medications for the first six weeks of life.
+Taking HIV medication, antiretroviral therapy (ART), is the most important thing that you can do to keep yourself healthy and to reduce the chance of spreading HIV to your baby.
+If a pregnant person does not take HIV medications or is not adherent to their medication, there is an estimated 15% to 30% chance that their baby will get HIV.
+When HIV medication is taken before and during pregnancy, during delivery, and after the baby is born, the chance of passing HIV onto your baby is less than 1%.
+Your baby will also receive HIV medications for the first few weeks of life and the length of treatment required is dependent on factors specific to you and your baby.

-If you are pregnant or planning to get pregnant and are HIV positive, talk to your healthcare provider for more information.
+If you are pregnant or planning to get pregnant and are living with HIV, talk to your healthcare provider for more information.

 Below are some resources with more information on HIV and pregnancy: